- Home

 Drug Class Insights

+The insulin & analogues segment is projected to grow at the highest CAGR of 20.53% over the forecast period, fueled by the increasing prevalence of diabetes globally.
+Rising demand for cost-effective alternatives to branded insulin drives biosimilar adoption.
+Improved supply chains ensure wider accessibility in hospitals and pharmacies.
+Technological advancements in insulin delivery devices support patient compliance.
 For instance, in February 2025, the U.S. Food and Drug Administration (FDA) approved Merilog (insulin-aspart-szjj), the first rapid-acting insulin biosimilar product for the treatment of diabetes.
 Merilog is indicated to improve glycemic control in both adults and pediatric patients, available in a 3 milliliter (mL) single-patient-use prefilled pen and a 10 milliliter (mL) multiple-dose vial, marking the third insulin biosimilar approved following two long-acting biosimilars in 2021.
 Expansion of diabetes care programs encourages routine use of biosimilar insulin.
 Rising healthcare expenditure in emerging regions supports market growth.
 Patient preference for affordable, high-quality treatment options strengthens demand.
 Expansion of clinical trials demonstrating biosimilar insulin efficacy and safety boosts confidence among prescribers.

 Indication Insights

+The autoimmune disorders (RA, IBD, psoriasis, ankylosing spondylitis) segment dominated the market with the largest revenue share of 39.90% in 2025, driven by the growing prevalence of chronic inflammatory conditions.
+Biosimilar biologics provide cost-effective alternatives to reference therapies, expanding access for patients requiring long-term treatment.
+Strong clinical evidence confirming efficacy and safety continues to drive physician confidence and adoption.
 For instance, in October 2025, Celltrion, Inc. announced that YUFLYMA (adalimumab-aaty) and its unbranded version received U.S. FDA approval for two new pediatric indications: adolescent hidradenitis suppurativa (HS) in patients aged 12 years and older and pediatric uveitis (UV) in patients aged 2 years and older.
 The approval followed its initial U.S. launch in July 2023 and expanded treatment coverage for HS affecting 1%-4% of the U.S. population and UV, accounting for 5%-10% of uveitis cases.
 Increased availability of biosimilars enhances prescribing flexibility and treatment accessibility.

+The oncology (breast, colorectal, lymphoma, lung, gastric) segment is projected to grow at the highest CAGR of 19.53% over the forecast period, fueled by rising cancer prevalence globally.
+Biosimilar adoption reduces treatment costs for expensive biologic therapies.
+Expanding availability of biosimilars for key oncology drugs improves treatment accessibility.
 For instance, in April 2025, Biocon Biologics Ltd. announced U.S. Food and Drug Administration (FDA) approval of Jobevne (bevacizumab-nwgd), a biosimilar to Avastin (bevacizumab) for intravenous use in treating several cancer types.
 The company noted that bevacizumab sales in the U.S. had been approximately US USD 2.0 billion in 2023, and the approval expanded its U.S. oncology biosimilar portfolio to seven products.
 Jobevne, the sixth bevacizumab biosimilar approved in the U.S., had earlier received approvals in Europe in February 2021 and Canada in November 2021, supported by comparative data confirming no clinically meaningful differences in pharmacokinetics, safety, efficacy, and immunogenicity.
-Strong clinical evidence demonstrating comparable efficacy and safety builds oncologists confidence.
+Strong clinical evidence demonstrating comparable efficacy and safety builds oncologists' confidence.
 Patient preference for affordable treatments supports market growth.
 Hospitals and specialty pharmacies provide easier access for cancer patients.
 Expansion of targeted therapy options ensures wider clinical application across tumor types.

-The specialty pharmacies segment is projected to grow at the fastest CAGR of 17.94% over the forecast period, due to increasing demand for home-based treatment and patient convenience.
+The specialty pharmacies segment is projected to grow at a CAGR of 18.11% over the forecast period, due to increasing demand for home-based treatment and patient convenience.
 Specialty pharmacies offer access to high-cost biologics at lower prices through biosimilars.
 Enhanced patient education and counseling programs support adherence.
 Technological integration improves prescription management and drug delivery.
 The growing prevalence of chronic conditions requiring long-term therapy strengthens market demand.
 Direct distribution of biosimilars ensures faster availability for patients.
 Collaboration with healthcare providers enhances treatment follow-up and monitoring.
 Expansion of specialty pharmacy networks increases reach across urban and semi-urban regions.

 Regional Insights